nokia/danm/README.md

 * the smallest supported IPv6 subnet is /64
 * allocation pools cannot be defined for IPv6 subnets

+This feature is generally supported the same way even for static CNI backends!
+However guaranteeing that every specific backend is compabile and comfortable with both IPv6, and dual IPs allocated by an IPAM cannot be guaranteed by DANM.
+Therefore, it is the administrator's responsibility to configure the DANM management APIs according to the capabilities of every CNI!
 #### DANM IPVLAN CNI
 DANM's IPVLAN CNI uses the Linux kernel's IPVLAN module to provision high-speed, low-latency network interfaces for applications which need better performance than a bridge (or any other overlay technology) can provide.